cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 "This project was funded by the Language Technology Programme for Icelandic 2019-2023.
 The programme, which is managed and coordinated by [Almannarómur](https://almannaromur.is/), is funded by the Icelandic Ministry of Education, Science and Culture."

-# Contribution guidelines (Optional)
+# Contributing (Optional)
 Explain how people can contribute to this repository.
-This can also link to a separate Developer reference
+This can also link to a separate Developer reference (Contributing.md)

 * how to contribute
 * creating issues